 “Chicago has so many great neighborhoods to explore” says our spotter, Meghan, about her hometown.
 Pizza is highly appreciated in Chicago so one can find great pizza in many different spots in the city.
 Even though NYC is well known for its bagels, the 2nd best has some great spots too, and of course Meghan takes us to some cool donut places also!
 As a local, Meghan suggests we take the CTA train (“known to locals as the El” says our spotter) as it is a great way to get around and explore Chicago.
 Sunday evening is the perfect time for some nice jazz live music and the perfect way to end our tour to the Windy City.

 London calling – by Matt

-Rainy or sunny London is one of the most cosmopolitan metropolis’ in the world, and Matt, our spotter there, is giving us a tour.
-Being in a city as fashionable as London, we start our tour at a really artsy restaurant, Sketch, which is “a high-end restaurant that combines French food with music and art events in Mayfair” according to Matt.
+Rainy or sunny London is one of the most cosmopolitan metropolises in the world, and Matt, our Spotter, shows us around… Being in a city as fashionable as London, we start our tour at a really artsy restaurant, Sketch, which is “a high-end restaurant that combines French food with music and art events in Mayfair” according to Matt.
 Why not spend Sunday morning in the Olympic pool for a swim – certainly an alternative way of fun, in the architectural masterpiece of Zaha Hadid!
 After swimming, a brunch near the canal with an Olympic Stadium view seems like a great idea!
-Later on, Matt takes us to his “favorite green space in London”, Victoria Park, and then Villa Kennedy Spa is probably the best way to relax from all the walking around.
-A walk near Columbia Road and a visit at the best and biggest flower market in London (Columbia Road Flower Market) with Matt is indeed the sweetest way to end our tour in London.
+Later on, Matt takes us to his “favorite green space in London”, Victoria Park, Villa Kennedy Spa and finally the best and biggest flower market in London (Columbia Road Flower Market) with Matt is indeed the sweetest way to end our tour in London.